 The Anzac column takes long-range fire from the IJN.

 Admiral Crace ordered a due-north course change for his column, turning toward the advancing IJN cruisers.
 While the ANZAC force was able to score a number of hits of unknown effect, Australia took a terrific beating and was soon sunk.
 Hobart would follow three turns later as darkness fell across the table.
 Chicago, having repaired her engineering damage, was able to increase speed and follow at some distance.

 At this point the ANZAC commanders caucused.
 There was some consideration for retirement but the DD captains appealed for a go-for-broke run at the carrier.
 With Crace's reluctant approval they would use Chicago as bait while the DD’s reformed and turned northwest for an echelon attack, the two trailing destroyers running outside the van.

-True to form the IJN heavies focused on Chicago which was promptly shot to pieces and torpedoed.
-She managed to simultaneously return fire, however, and sent cruiser Furutaka under.
+True to form the IJN heavies focused on Chicago which was promptly torpedoed and shot to pieces.
+She did, however, manage to simultaneously return fire, sending cruiser Furutaka under.

 The torpedoes would reach the target on the final turn of the game.
-The Japanese, having doubled back to engage the closing destroyers, were now a swirling mass of ships desperately trying to screen Shoho from attack.
-Of the twelve torpedoes launched six would hit but three of those would be duds.
-One of the live torpedoes that slipped through struck Shoho and finished her.
+The Japanese, having doubled back to engage the closing destroyers, were now a swirling mass of ships desperate to screen Shoho from attack.
+Of the dozen fish launched six would hit but three of those would be duds.
+One of the three torpedoes slipped through and struck Shoho, finishing her.

 The final tally was roughly a draw.
 The IJN had sunk all three Allied cruisers and damaged three of the DD’s while losing a couple of cruisers and their light carrier.